How can you reduce the amount of waste thrown away from your home each day?

 1. Ditch your plastic

 Replacing plastic bags with reusable cotton bags is the easiest way to reduce waste while you shop.
 In just six months after the implementation of the new law in the UK, 6 billion plastic bags were not sent to landfills.
-A huge number, is not it?
+It is a huge number.

 Keep a cotton bag in your bag, in your car, and by your door, that way you are never caught without one.